Which of the following is the correct first step when conducting ... | Study Prep in Pearson+

 Multiple Choice

-Which of the following is the correct first step when conducting a paired differences test?
+Which of the following is the correct first step when conducting a hypothesis test?

 A